Winter Weather Travel Guide

 Long before the first snowflake falls each year, MBTA employees are getting our salt silos, plows, and winter boots ready to clear tracks, stations, and parking lots.

-In the meantime, here are some ways you can get ready for a snowy commute.
+In the meantime, this guide will help you get ready for a snowy commute.

 Planning Your Winter Commute